jeeberhardt/DCAshund/README.md

 ```

-2. Retrieve and save stock data: We'll use `yfinance`` to retrieve historical data for certain stocks and save the data as CSV files.
-Replace the stock symbols with those of the stocks you're interested in:
+2. Retrieve and save ETF data: We'll use `yfinance` to retrieve historical data for certain ETFs and save the data as CSV files.
+Replace the ISINS with those of the ETFs you're interested in:

 ```python
 isins = [('FR0010315770', 'Lyxor MSCI World UCITS ETF - Dist'),